-First Time Blogging WordPress Security post talks about the importance of applying good security measures in your site using different methods.
+First Time Blogging WordPress Security post talks about the importance of setting up good security in your site with different plugins and more.

-Security is something you cannot take lightly and forget, you must keep a vigilant look out to make sure your site is secured.
+Security is something you cannot take lightly and forget, you must be vigilant and make sure your site is secured at all times.
 To prevent your site from being hacked you must put in place different methods that can prevent this from happening.
 The following instructions provides a list of security plugins, services and techniques to help you achieve this.

 Photo by woodsy from Rgbstock website.